 However, before you get carried away and start rubbing magnets all over your smartphone, there is something else to consider.
-Matt warned that magnetic fields can temporarily interfere with the digital compass and magnetometer inside your smartphone, and that’s more serious than you may think.
+Matt warned that magnetic fields can temporarily interfere with the digital compass and magnetometer inside your

 The engineers over at K&J Magnetics actually experimented with an iPhone to show how the sensors inside can be affected by a magnet.

 “The problem we found is that a nearby magnet will affect the internal magnetic sensors inside the phone.
 The compass won’t read correctly,” explained Michael Paul, an engineer at K&J, “What’s worse, if you stick a strong magnet to the phone, you could slightly magnetize some steel components inside, making them act like weak magnets.
 This can make it difficult to properly calibrate the compass.”